GenomeInfo/2018-02-06-QIMR-Berghofer/_episodes/08-run-quit.md

 ### With vanilla Python shell
 *   Type `python` to invoke the Python shell.
 This is also known as a "Read-Evaluate-Print Loop" or REPL.
-*   Try the following commands:
+*   Type the following statements:
     ~~~
     print("hi there!")
     2 + 2